-1. Pearson MyMathLab access
+1. A Pearson MyMathLab standalone access code

-NOTE: With access to MyMathLab in TMTH 0374, no additional MyMathLab access requirement is necessary for TMTH 0174.
+NOTE: Once the code for TMTH 0374 is purchased, no additional code is necessary for TMTH 0174.

-- a.
-Once students have access to this class in Blackboard, they will be able to access the Pearson website and their assignments in MyMathLab. - b.
-ISBN 9780138109738 - 2.
+- Once students have access to this class in Blackboard, they will be able to access the Pearson website and purchase a code online directly from Pearson.

+OR - b.
+May be purchased at a local bookstore: 18-Week Standalone Access Card: ISBN 9780135910269 or 24-Week Standalone Access Card: ISBN 9780135189962 - 2.
 Basic six-function calculator--no scientific or graphing calculators or calculators on cell phones, tablets, etc., are permitted.